The Boy Friends

-The Boy Friends is a Serial film series of American Pre-Code comedy short films released between 1930 and 1932.
-The series consists of fifteen films and was spun off from the long running Our Gang film series (also known as The Little Rascals).
+The Boy Friends is a series of American Pre-Code comedy short films produced by Hal Roach and released by Metro-Goldwyn-Mayer between 1930 and 1932.
+Based around the comic adventures and escapades of a group teenagers and young adults, the series was spun off from the long-running Our Gang short film series (also known as The Little Rascals).

-The Boy Friends Serial film series was succeeded by The Taxi Boys series.
+Fifteen shorts were produced by Roach for The Boy Friends series, which was succeeded in 1932 by The Taxi Boys series.

 Production

 Like the Our Gang shorts of the time, The Boy Friends films are two-reel short subjects produced by Hal Roach through Metro-Goldwyn-Mayer.
-They feature teenage actors including some, particularly Mickey Daniels and Mary Kornman, who as children had starred in the early silent Our Gang shorts.
+They feature teenaged and young adult actors - including some, particularly Mickey Daniels and Mary Kornman, who as children had starred in the early silent Our Gang shorts.
 Grady Sutton was also a lead player in the series.
 Daniels and Sutton appear in every short, while Kornman appears in all but one (1932's You're Telling Me).

-A week is devoted to the filming of each, then a lay-off of four weeks before renewed shooting.
+Each short took roughly one week to film, with four-man th intervals between principal photography on each production.

 Roach released three The Boy Friends films in 1930: Doctor's Orders, Ladies Last, and Bigger and Better.
 The series added seven installments in 1931: Blood and Thunder, High Gear, Love Fever, Air Tight, Call a Cop, Mama Loves Papa, and The Kickoff.
 Finally, 1932 saw the release of the last five films: Love Pains, The Knockout, Too Many Women, Wild Babies, and You're Telling Me.
 At least some of the films in the series took place at Elmira College, an actual school located in Roach's home town of Elmira, New York.